FabianoEger/tago-documentation/tutorials.rst

 Building the Dashboard
 **********************

-Let's build a simple dashboard with only one widget that will control the digital load.
+Let's build a simple dashboard with only one widget that will control the digital load (LED).
 Click ‘+ New Dashboard’ on the left side bar, type the name of your dashboard, and click on ‘Create’.
-To add one widget, click on ‘Add Widget’ blue button, and select the type: **Input**.
+To add one widget, click on ‘Add Widget’ top right button, and select the type: **Input**.
 Then click on **Control**, and 'Create' to get your widget.

 Start the configuration of this widget by adding the title to be displayed.
 Type a variable name that will be sent to the device as *control_signal*, click on ‘add’ below the name.
-Select your bucket [dev01], your device [dev01], select switch (true/false) and enter with a label to be showed closed to the switch (i.e LED).
+Select your bucket [dev01], your device [dev01], select switch (true/false) and enter with a label to be showed close to the switch (i.e LED).
-Then, click ‘Create’, and your widget is ready!
+Then, click on ‘Create’, and your widget is ready!

 .. raw:: html